Lake Powell

 Sunshine and Rainbows - Life is Good at Lake Powell

-Some people say that Lake Powell offers some of the finest water recreation opportunities in the world.
-Lake Powell is the the second largest man-made lake in the United States, and visitors can bring their own watercraft or choose to rent houseboats, personal watercraft, powerboats, kayaks and other water toys.
+Enjoy some of the finest water recreation opportunities in the world at Lake Powell, the second largest man-made lake in the United States.
+Visitors can rent houseboats, personal watercraft, powerboats, kayaks, and other water toys, or bring their own.
+Camping and other overnight amenities make it easy to enjoy the lake for multiple days.

 Glen Canyon National Recreation Area

 Encompassing over 1.25 million acres, Glen Canyon National Recreation Area offers unparalleled opportunities for water-based & backcountry recreation.
-The recreation area stretches for hundreds of miles from Lees Ferry in Arizona to the Orange Cliffs of southern Utah, encompassing scenic vistas, geologic wonders, and a vast panorama of human history.
+The recreation area, managed by the National Park Service, stretches for hundreds of miles from Lees Ferry in Arizona to the Orange Cliffs of southern Utah.
+It encompasses scenic vistas, geologic wonders, and a vast panorama of human history.

 Rainbow Bridge National Monument